MirkoLedda/polyoligo/README.md

 A Python-based **multicore enabled** set of tools to **design oligonucleotides**.
 Can use known **mutations** across populations to refine designs.

+A webapp version of this software is coming soon !

 ## Included binaries (click on the command for more information)

 * [**`polyoligo-pcr`**](https://github.com/MirkoLedda/polyoligo/blob/master/README_pcr.md): Standard PCR or Sanger sequencing primers.